Page Reviewed / Updated - Feb. 2014

 The goal of this webpage is to help Texas residents understand long term care costs in the state including assisted living, in-home, Alzheimer's and adult day care.
 It is also to make them aware of the financial assistance programs that help pay for care and options that can reduce the cost of care, prescription drugs and home medical equipment.

-The average cost of assisted living in Texas in 2013 is $3,336 / month.
+The average cost of assisted living in Texas in 2013 was $3,336 / month.
 The areas of Texas with the most expensive assisted living include Austin, Dallas-Ft Worth and Odessa where the monthly cost averages between $4,000 - $4,500.
 The most affordable assisted living in the state can be found in Corpus Christi, El Paso, Laredo and Texarkana where it ranges from $2,100 - $2,800 / month.

 Memory Care, also referred to as Alzheimer's residential care adds as much as $1,000 to the monthly cost of assisted living.

 The average hourly rate for home care across Texas is $18.
 Abilene, Killeen, Brownsville and El Paso have the most affordable home care where the hourly cost is between $13 - $16.
 Round Rock and Odessa are the most costly areas at $20 and $22 / hour, respectively.

 Texas has one of the least expensive averages daily rates for adult day care in the nation.
 In 2013, the daily cost averaged just $33.
 Austin, Houston, Dallas and Midland are the most expensive areas in Texas for adult day care.
 In these areas the costs ranges from $50 - $60 / day; still about 10% below the national average.
 The most affordable adult day care can be found in Laredo, Brownsville and El Paso at $26 - $28 / day.

 The State of Texas offers four programs that provide assistance to elderly individuals that are not Medicaid qualified.
 These are: